-The accounting policies adopted in the preparation of the Group's unaudited condensed consolidated financial statements are consistent with those of the previous financial year, except for the adoption of the following new standards which became effective January 1, 2021.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those of the previous financial year, except for the adoption of the following new accounting pronouncements starting January 1, 2022.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.